starknet-io/starknet-p2p-specs/p2p/proto/consensus/consensus.md

 1. [ProposalInit][ProposalInitLink] - once
 1. [BlockInfo][BlockInfoLink] - once, required to execute the transactions.
 1. [TransactionBatch][TransactionBatchLink] - multiple
+1. [TransactionsFin][TransactionsFinLink] - once
 1. [ProposalCommitment][ProposalCommitmentLink] - once
 1. [ProposalFin][ProposalFinLink] - once

+### Executed Transaction Count

+The purpose of [TransactionsFin][TransactionsFinLink] is to allow for increased parallelism between the proposer and the validators.
+Specifically, the proposer can broadcast batches of transactions before it has executed them.
+The Proposer may time out before executing all of the transactions sent and so it sends the number of transactions it did execute.
+This may require validators to roll back transactions if they executed transactions sent which the proposer didn't execute.

 ### Proposal Commitment